-I recently returned from a trip to Novosibirsk, Siberia.
-I had been invited by Svetlana Komolikova, Director of the School of Rhetoric in Novosibirsk to fly out and give a three-day workshop on public speaking and presentation skills.
+I recently returned from a trip to Russia.
+I was in Novosibirsk, Siberia.
+Svetlana Komolikova, Director of the School of Rhetoric in Novosibirsk, had invited me to give a three-day workshop on public speaking and presentation skills.
 It was a fascinating experience.

-Sitting on the banks of the Ob River, one of the longest in the world, Novosibirsk (“New Siberia” in Russian) is the third most populous city in Russia and a major centre for industry, technology and learning.
+Sitting on the banks of the Ob River, one of the longest in the world, Novosibirsk (“New Siberia” in Russian) is the third most populous city in Russia.
+It is a major centre for industry, technology and learning.
 The city has at least 14 universities and other higher education academies.

 And it was a real Siberian winter!
 Stepping off the plane at 6:00 a.m. and walking out into the -25° Celsius early morning darkness was invigorating to say the least!
 As the snow squeaked under my feet, memories of growing up in Northern Ontario, where winters were often just as cold, flooded back.

 Many of the participants did not speak English.
-Although my Russian made tremendous progress during the trip, 40-50 words is not much of a basis for a three-day seminar.
+Although my Russian made tremendous progress while in Russia, 40-50 words is not much of a basis for a three-day seminar.
 So I had to work with both simultaneous and consecutive interpretation.
-My interpreters, Lika and Lena, were terrific but I still had to be mindful of the basics when working in such circumstances.
-Should you have to work with interpreters, this post that I wrote a couple of years ago might come in handy.
+My interpreters, Lika and Lena, were terrific.
+But I still had to be mindful of the basics when working in such circumstances.
+If you work with interpreters, this post might come in handy.

 Also, when I teach a three-day workshop, I like to show a few short videos, both to demonstrate a speaking point and also to add some variety to the course.
-I could have stuck with English videos and left the heavy lifting to the interpreters, but the result would not have been nearly as effective.
+I could have used English videos and let the interpreters do the work, but it would not have been effective.
 So I did some legwork before traveling and discovered some great resources:

 It made a great impact and the participants appreciated the extra effort.
-I also had some of my slides translated into Russian and also sent detailed notes well in advance of the event so that they could be translated for the participants.
-If you have to travel to and present to an audience that speaks another language, some extra work on your part beforehand will go a long way during the event.
+I also had some of my slides translated into Russian.
+Further, I sent detailed notes well in advance of the event so that they could be translated for the participants.
+If you present to an audience that speaks another language, extra work beforehand will make a big difference.

 Finally, on the penultimate day of my trip, I had the unique experience of being a guest on a Russian TV Morning Talk Show called “раньше всех”.
 Pronounced “Ranshye Vsyekh”, it basically means “Earlier Than Anyone”, but I just thought of it as “Good Morning Siberia”.
 They found out that I was in town and so invited me to come on the show.